Which Radiator Valve for Smart Radiator Valve

 • Prevalence: Common in UK homes, especially in older systems

-• Notes: Clips over valve body with a locking ring
+• Thread/Fitting: Push-fit, not threaded.
+Clips over valve body with a locking ring

 Other Danfoss valve types: